-Finally, we include an absolute priority that focuses on serving rural communities.
-Students living in rural communities face unique challenges.
-Applicants applying under this priority must also address one of the other three absolute priorities established for the FY 2014 i3 Validation competition, as described above, while serving students enrolled in rural local educational agencies (as defined in this notice).
+Finally, we include an absolute priority for serving rural communities.
+Students living in rural communities face unique challenges, such as lack of access to specialized courses or college advising.
+Applicants applying under this priority must also address one of the other three absolute priorities established for the FY 2016 i3 Validation competition, while serving students enrolled in rural local educational agencies (as defined in this notice).